violitak/ezpaarse-middlewares/README.md

 Middlewares for ezPAARSE

 ## Documentation
-You'll find a complete documentation about ezPAARSE's middlewares on https://ezpaarse.readthedocs.io/en/master/development/middlewares.html#use-of-promises
+You'll find all information about ezPAARSE's middlewares in the [online documentation](https://ezpaarse.readthedocs.io/en/master/development/middlewares.html)